 This article will detail how to extend store credit to your customers.
-It is important to note that this is a line of credit you will be extending to your customers, and will allow them to leave the premises without making payment.
-You will be required to recover payment from them at a later date.
-This differs from prepaid store credit, which allows your customers to store credit on their account for use at a later date.
+It is important to note that this is a line of credit you will be extending to your customers, which will allow them to leave the premises without making payment.
+You will be required to collect payment from them at a later date.
+This differs from prepaid store credit, which allows your customers to add credit to their account for use at a later date.
 Prepaid store credit is detailed in this support article.

-This process will require that you have enabled store credit at the register level, which is detailed in another article, found here.
+This process will require you to have store credit enabled at the register level, which is detailed in another article, found here.

 Each customer must have a credit limit set.
-To do this, first, locate the customer card in the back office for the customer you want to extend credit to.
+To do this, first go to the back office and locate the customer card for the customer you want to extend credit to.
 In the gray bar on the left-hand side, under Sales, you will find the relevant settings for extending store credit.
-At the very least, you need to set a Payment Deadline and Credit Limit.
+At the very least, you will need to set a Payment Deadline and Credit Limit.
 If you do not wish to use a deadline, you can set the deadline to 0.